ChowChow Cloud Announces Pricing of Initial Public Offering

 HONG KONG, Sept.
-16, 2025 (GLOBE NEWSWIRE) -- ChowChow Cloud International Holdings Limited (“ChowChow Cloud” or the “Company”), a technology company providing one-stop cloud solutions in Hong Kong, announced today the pricing of its initial public offering (the “Offering”) of 2,600,000 ordinary shares at a price of US$4.00 per share to the public, for a total of US$10,400,000 of gross proceeds to the Company, before deducting underwriting discounts and other offering expenses.
+17, 2025 (GLOBE NEWSWIRE) -- ChowChow Cloud International Holdings Limited (“ChowChow Cloud” or the “Company”), a technology company providing one-stop cloud solutions in Hong Kong, announced today the closing of its previously announced initial public offering (the “Offering”) of 2,990,000 ordinary shares, including 390,000 over-allotment shares, at a price of US$4.00 per share to the public, for a total of US$ 11,960,000 of gross proceeds to the Company, before deducting underwriting discounts and other offering expenses.
+The shares began trading on the NYSE American on September 16, 2025 under the symbol "CHOW."

-The Company has granted a 45-day option to the underwriter to purchase up to 390,000 additional ordinary shares, representing 15% of the ordinary shares sold in this Offering, at the public offering price, less the underwriting discounts, solely to cover over-allotments, if any.
-All of the ordinary shares are being offered by the Company.
-The ordinary shares are expected to begin trading on the NYSE American on September 16, 2025, under the symbol "CHOW".
-The Offering is expected to close on September 17, 2025, subject to the satisfaction of customary closing conditions.

 US Tiger Securities, Inc. is acting as the sole book-running manager of the Offering.
 Sidley Austin LLP is acting as U.S. counsel to the Company, and VCL Law LLP is acting as U.S. counsel to US Tiger Securities, Inc. in connection with the Offering.

 A registration statement on Form F-1 (File No. 333- 286296) relating to the Offering, as amended, has been filed with the Securities and Exchange Commission (the “SEC”) and was declared effective by the SEC on September 15, 2025.
 The Offering is being made only by means of a prospectus, forming part of the registration statement.
-Copies of the final prospectus related to the Offering may be obtained, when available, from US Tiger Securities, Inc., 437 Madison Ave., 27th Floor, New York, NY 10022, by email at ECM@ustigersecurities.com, or by telephone at +1 (646) 978-5188 In addition, a copy of the final prospectus, when available, relating to the Offering may be obtained via the SEC's website at www.sec.gov.
+Copies of the final prospectus related to the Offering may be obtained from US Tiger Securities, Inc., 437 Madison Ave., 27th Floor, New York, NY 10022, by email at ECM@ustigersecurities.com, or by telephone at +1 (646) 978-5188.
+In addition, a copy of the final prospectus relating to the Offering may be obtained via the SEC's website at www.sec.gov.

 Before you invest, you should read the prospectus and other documents the Company has filed or will file with the SEC for more information about the Company and the Offering.
 This press release shall not constitute an offer to sell or the solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.